mcmeeking/www.mcmk.in/content/posts/building-a-home-lab-1/index.md

 Now we can setup our network interfaces to allow Cockpit to manage them via the NetworkManager API:

+{{< admonition warning >}}
-> Note that this will reboot the system, and change in network management will probably cause the system to forget its DHCP lease, so if you couldn't use the hostname.local before, you'll need to log into the system locally again to confirm the new IP.
+This will reboot the system, and change in network management will probably cause the system to forget its DHCP lease, so if you couldn't use the hostname.local before, you'll need to log into the system locally again to confirm the new IP.
+{{< /admonition >}}

 ```bash
 sudo mv /etc/netplan/* ./ && \